akumina/Automation/README.md

 You need to configure the Azure AD application, including scopes and permissions.

-Some functionality such as Activity Streams requires certificate-based authentication Azure AD; you may use common/cert.ps1 to generate a test certificate.
+Some functionality such as Activity Streams requires certificate-based authentication using the Azure AD application; you may use common/cert.ps1(https://github.com/akumina/Automation/blob/master/common/cert.ps1) to generate a test certificate.

 To learn more about PeopleSync, please visit https://community.akumina.com/knowledge-base/peoplesync-v5/